Kulbartsch/AStaticWebSiteGenerator/README.md

 It is build with the idea of classical UNIX tools to do one job.
 ASWSG behaves just like a compiler parsing a Markup file and generating a new HTML output.
-ASWSG will not generate a filesystem structure, or a HTML frame, but you can do so using includes and use it with a build system like *make*.
+ASWSG will not generate a filesystem structure, or an HTML frame, but you can do so using includes and use it with a build system like *make*.

 HTML and Markup can be mixed, reusable includes may be used for headers, footers and other repeating code blocks.
 Most benefits come from using dynamic variables, which are partly set dynamically by aswsg,